adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-inline-validation-is-problematic.md

 Apart from overzealous interruption, live validation causes users to constantly switch mental contexts between *filling in form* and *fixing a form*.
 This is yet another source of friction.

-## A hybrid approach?
+## 10. Marking success is confusing

+[Luke Wobrelski's testing](https://alistapart.com/article/inline-validation-in-web-forms) showed that users weren't sure how to interpret a tick.
+He says the *participants knew we had no way to know their correct name or postal code, so they knew that the green check mark didn’t mean “correct.”
+But they weren’t sure and that was the problem.*

+## Inline validation after submitting errors
-In *Inclusive Design Patterns*, Heydon Pickering discusses a hybrid approach which provides feedback *after* the user first submits the form.
-The idea being that once the user is actively fixing errors, live validation becomes less troublesome.

-This is true, but having discussed this with Heydon, we agreed that most of the problems still apply.
+In *Inclusive Design Patterns*, Heydon Pickering discusses a hybrid approach which shows errors *after* the user first submits the form.
+The idea being that once the user is actively fixing errors, inline validation is less problematic.
+This is certainly true, most of the problems still apply.

 ## Summary

+Whilst there is some evidence that inline validation is helpful in some cases, using it on occasion creates an inconsistency.
+Whilst consistency is not the only quality in well-design interfaces, this inconsistency is confusing.

-I would go as far to say that designing the *perfect* live validation experience is nigh on impossible.
-And any potential benefit is outweighed by the significant problems it causes.
+In any case, designing the *perfect* inline validation experience is nigh on impossible.
+And any potential benefit is outweighed by the significant problems it creates.

-There are easier and better ways to improve forms.
-We can shorten forms by removing superfluous fields.
-And we can split long forms up using the [One Thing Per Page]() design pattern.

-As long as we ensure our forms have sufficient labelling&mdash;and as long as we ensure errors are easy to fix&mdash;users will have little trouble.
-Validating `onsubmit` avoids many problems and keeps the experience consistent, familiar and friendly.
+If we do everything else right&mdash;remove unnecesary fields, use clear labels, keep forms short with One Thing Per Page etc&mdash;then our forms will have minimum friction anyway.

+Validating on submit avoids all these problems and creates a consistent, familiar and friendly experience.

 <!--

+“It’s frustrating that you don’t get the chance to put anything in [the field] before it’s flashing red at you.”

+“When I clicked in the First Name field, it immediately came up saying that [my first name] is too short.
+Well of course it is!
+I haven’t even started!”

+“I found it quite annoying how red crosses came up when you hadn’t finished typing.
+It’s just really distracting.”

 E.g. blur tab error issue https://www.wayfair.co.uk/v/checkout/authentication/register

 If going to do Ajax then it's not instant and could slow users down.
 And then user has to do two server calls.
 One for Ajax for each field and one for whole submission.